paketo-buildpacks/rfcs/text/0028-dependency-server-licenses.md

 license information.
-This field should be added to the dependency server because information about the license(s) of a dependency is a valuable and necessary piece of information for those that are trying to make sure that thier apps use license that comply with thier use cases.
+This field should be added to the dependency server because information about the license(s) of a dependency is a valuable and necessary piece of information for those that are trying to make sure that their apps use license that comply with their use cases.

 ## Implementation